BUG1989/tengine-docs-en/introduction/support_hardware.md

 - Jetson XAVIER NX
 - Jetson XAVIER AGX

-通过 OpenCL 已验证以下型号：
+The following models have been verified through OpenCL：

-- 待补充
+- To be supplemented

-通过 Vulkan 已验证以下型号：
+The following models have been verified through Vulkan：

-- 待补充
+- To be supplemented

-## 服务器 GPU
+## GPU Server

-通过 CUDA/TensorRT 已验证 NVIDIA 以下系列：
+The following NVIDIA series have been verified by CUDA/TensorRT：

 - QUADRO RTX 8000
 - GeForce RTX 3090